sheegaon/wordpool/frontend/README.md

 ### Authentication

-API keys are stored in `localStorage` and automatically included in all requests via request interceptors.
+Players receive a whimsical username plus an API key.
+The username is enough to log back in—the API key is re-issued and stored in `localStorage` for authenticated requests.

 ### State Management